-Any time a mechanism requires superior barrier and bonding features, gaskets are ideal.
-However, these handy devices are far from one-size-fits-all.
+When your product requires superior barrier and bonding features, gaskets might be ideal.
+However, they’re far from one-size-fits-all.

-While many gaskets are comprised of flat materials such as paper, rubber, metal, silicone, felt, and neoprene, foam delivers impressive sealing capabilities that are important to know.
+While many gaskets are made of flat materials such as paper, rubber, metal, silicone, felt, or neoprene, there are many applications in which using foam can provide powerful sealing capabilities.

 What Are Foam Gaskets?

-Foam gaskets, in particular, are used between two hard surfaces to improve the characteristics of a given mechanism.
+Foam gaskets are used between two hard surfaces to improve the characteristics of a given mechanism.
 Manufacturers rely on them to perform the following functions, among others:

 - Insulation